 Other industrial and commercial activities

-The CI Order requires decision-makers to consider a proposed activity’s duration, geographic extent and the cumulative impacts of the activity in the context of the impacts of other industrial and commercial activities on the treaty rights.
+The CE Order requires decision-makers to consider a proposed activity’s duration, geographic extent and the cumulative impacts of the activity in the context of the impacts of other industrial and commercial activities on the treaty rights.
 Applications made to the BCER must describe and demonstrate the coordination of other proposed activities with other companies and sectors, to reduce and consolidate the industrial footprint and reduce cumulative effects.
 Key sources of data representing other industrial and commercial activities can be accessed via the provincial data catalogue.
 The BCER recognizes other sources of information exists and must also be utilized, where appropriate.